E-3 visa: Description

+The E-3 visa is similar in many respects to the H-1B visa.
+Important differences include that spouses of E-3 visa holders may work in the United States without restrictions and there is no maximum limit on renewals.
+There is an annual quota of 10,500 E-3 visas.
+Visas issued to spouses and children are not included in the E-3 quota and spouses and children do not need to be Australian citizens.

-Although INA § 101(a)(15)(E) requires that all E nonimmigrants maintain an intention to depart the United States upon expiration of their authorized E stay, the guidelines issued by the USCIS state that applications for E classification, including extensions or change of status, cannot be denied solely on the basis of an approved permanent labor certification or pending or approved immigrant visa petition.
-Therefore, immigrant intent should not be a bar to eligibility for E-3 classification.
+Although INA § 101(a)(15)(E) requires that all E nonimmigrants maintain an intention to depart the United States upon expiration of their authorized E stay, the guidelines issued by the USCIS state that applications for E classification, including extensions or change of status, cannot be denied solely on the basis of an approved Permanent Labor Certification or pending or approved immigrant visa petition.
+However, E-3 visas are not dual intent visas in the sense of H-1B visas and L-1 visas according to the USCIS.

 The regulations for applying for an E-3 visa were published in the United States Federal Register on September 2, 2005.
 Following these procedures will allow an Australian citizen to apply for an E-3 visa at a U.S. embassy or consulate.

 Similar to an H-1B visa, the prospective employer of the E-3 visa holder will first apply for a Labor Condition Application (LCA) with the U.S. Department of Labor, with a note at the top of the form indicating it is for an E-3 visa for an Australian citizen.
 After the LCA is approved, the Australian citizen will then apply for the actual visa at a U.S. consulate and then enter the U.S.

 Australians who are already in the United States on another type of temporary/non-immigrant visa may also apply to change their status to an E-3 visa.
 Change of visa status is not possible if the applicant has entered the country under the visa waiver program, however, if the applicant has entered on a different visa (F-1 student) then a change of status is allowed.